Skip to content

 See Selective Disclosure for the full scope system and available claims.

-The key insight: IDToken replaces the “who are you?” step with high-assurance, government-backed identity — but leaves the “what can you do?” step entirely to your existing infrastructure.
+The key insight: IDToken Seal replaces the “who are you?” step with high-assurance, government-backed identity — but leaves the “what can you do?” step entirely to your existing infrastructure.
 No vendor lock-in, no proprietary authorization model.

 QuestionAnswer

-Does IDToken replace my IAM system?No — it replaces the authentication layer (passwords, FIDO) with stronger identity proof
+Does IDToken Seal replace my IAM system?No — it replaces the authentication layer (passwords, FIDO) with stronger identity proof

 What’s the join key for local roles?The tokenId in the JWT sub claim — stable per enrollment